 Looks: People with Down syndrome look different.
 You can almost always tell at a glance.
 Meanwhile, autistic people look like everyone else.

 Intellect: Almost all people with Down syndrome have an intellectual disability.
 Thus, things like counting change, reading large books, and understanding the world are harder.
 Meanwhile, autism doesn’t lower your IQ.
 (In fact, autism genes are linked to intelligence.)
+Autistic people can have any level of intelligence.

 Body language: Down syndrome doesn’t change body language.
 Autistic people tend to fidget and avoid eye contact.
 This helps them feel better, so don’t tell them to stop.